Root Rot In Money Tree: Signs & How To Save!

 If you examine the roots of your money tree and find out that the roots have turned brown and their texture is soft or mushy, it is due to root rot.

-When the roots of your plant are healthy, they will remain white and crisp.
-Only if the roots are suffering due to root rot, they change color and texture.
+When your plant’s roots are healthy, they will remain white and crisp.
+If the roots suffer from root rot, they change color and texture.

 If the roots are pulled even softly, they can break easily.
 The roots lose their strength and become weak.
-Therefore, checking the plant’s roots by taking them out of the pot is the only way to determine if it is suffering from root rot.
+Therefore, checking the plant’s roots by removing them from the pot is the only way to determine if it is suffering from root rot.

 Also Read: Why Are My Money Tree Leaves Turning White?
 (Causes+How To Fix)